gilch/hissp/docs/macro_tutorial.rst

      File "<console>", line 1
        -16#1
            ^
-   SyntaxError: Unknown reader macro Qz_16
+   SyntaxError: Unknown parse-time macro Qz_16

 The minus sign changed the tag!
 If we don't want to define a new ``-16#`` tag